Untangling Brownness and Body Hair

 Fuck Me or Destroy Me is a new short film created by Aisha Mirza in collaboration with her friend, and the film’s protagonist, Harnaam Kaur (aka.
 The Bearded Dame).

 The film was shot in London by filmmaker Tim Travers Hawkins.
 In it, we observe Harnaam, and she observes us, in everyday moments as she applies her make-up and walks through her neighbourhood.
-Gaze is a vital component in this visual interaction.
-As we watch Harnaam through intimate shots within her home, we are confronted with our own voyeurism and position as viewers, drawing parallels to how western beauty standards scrutinise bodies through a societally entrenched lens of whiteness.
-At the same time, through watching, our gaze interlocks with Harnaam’s.
-Her eyes reveal untold nuances of feeling: defiance, resistance, confidence, uncertainty, vulnerability.
-As she assesses herself in the mirror, there is a sense of transcendence; she sees reflections of societal expectations for what they are, glaring them into meaninglessness.
-Yet later, as she walks down the street, purposefully claiming space, she is faced with the stares of strangers and her appearance - the perceived audacity of her very existence in her own body - is constantly called to the forefront.
-Eyes judge and question.
+Gaze is a vital in this interaction.
+As we watch Harnaam through intimate shots within her home, we are confronted with our own voyeurism and position as viewers, drawing parallels to how western beauty standards scrutinise bodies through a socially entrenched lens of whiteness.
+At the same time, our gaze interlocks with Harnaam’s.
+Her eyes reveal defiance, resistance, confidence, uncertainty, vulnerability.
+As she watches herself in the mirror, I feel she is glaring expectations into meaninglessness.

-The film’s highlights subtleties and tensions important to discuss within the realm of body politics and activism; how despite being strong and self-assured in the face of unequal power structures, the navigating of these pressures in a mundane, everyday terrain can be complicated and exhausting.
+The film’s highlights important subtleties and tensions within the realm of body politics and activism; how despite being strong and self-assured in the face of unequal power structures, the navigating of these pressures in a mundane, everyday terrain can be complicated and exhausting.
 How defiance must often be paired with defence.
 How surviving in an oppressive system can sometimes mean being part of its sustainment.
-How identities continually seek to define you, even as you surpass them.
+How identities continually seek to define you, even as you transcend them.